EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 How does multilingual canvassing work?

-Tag each resident with preferred language.
-The conversation guide and survey questions appear in that language for the organizer at the door.
-12 languages supported including Spanish, Mandarin, Vietnamese, Korean, Arabic.
+Tag each resident with a preferred language and the conversation guide and survey questions appear in that language for the organizer at the door.
+12 languages are supported, including Spanish, Mandarin, Vietnamese, Korean, and Arabic.

 /Q — COALITION